 Herd immunity and vaccinations are what, according to the CDC, have saved over 20 million lives from 2000 to 2016.
 TWENTY MILLION LIVES.
 Because of the measles vaccine, the death toll has decreased globally by 84%.

-So what exactly is happening in the Pacific Northwest?
+So what exactly is happening?
 Well, people who aren’t immunized for whatever reason—personal choice, medical reasons, etc. are getting sick.
 And, consequently, babies who aren’t old enough to be fully protected yet are also getting sick.

 Sadly, until people collectively agree to adhere to scientific facts and have their children (and themselves) fully vaccinated, and this disease is eradicated AGAIN, there’s no way a parent can guarantee full protection for their baby.
 But Dr. Dawn Nolt, Associate Professor of Pediatrics, Division of Infectious Diseases School of Medicine of Portland, OR, does make the following recommendations: